ComposableFi/composable/frame/lending/README.md

 # [Overview](https://app.clickup.com/20465559/v/dc/kghwq-20761/kghwq-3621)

-See overview of more bussiness and architectural state of lending and all know features.
+See overview of more business and architectural state of lending and all know features.

 ## Technical Reference